diptangshunoobhacker/ECDSADip/README.md

 5: The ApplyDoubleAndAdd method is used to calculate the value of points p1 and p2.

 6: The signature is valid if both points p1 and p2 are equal; else, it is invalid.

+How to run this code?

+1st go to any compiler likely you choose
+Then copy and paste the code to run dont forget to choose the compiling language as python